luketelfer/R_Notebooks/README.md

 The purpose of this repository is to provide a reference for conducting inferential statistics using R.  Included are all homework assignments containing an R component.

+# HOW TO USE R

+1. Turn on computer
+2. Plug in keyboard
+3. Open a Jupyter notebook
+4. Code

 # INDEX

 ### Tests